bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 You don't care about the Bitcoin chain, you care about the gold sidechain.
 So yeah, that would be very bad.
 That would be like being the minority hash power.
-Maybe not that bad because I'm guessing if you do this custodial gold sidechain, there's going to be some boss because you're still protecting a physical asset so you could just ignore shenanigans on the chain and that might not be worth it because of something I would like to call proof of prison but
+Maybe not that bad because I'm guessing if you do this custodial gold sidechain, there's going to be some boss, because you're still protecting a physical asset so you could just ignore shenanigans on the chain and that might not be worth it because of something I would like to call proof of prison but

 Speaker 0: 00:22:16

-do you think something like our sk could obliterate Ethereum That wasn't the word I was looking for.
+Do you think something like our sk could obliterate Ethereum.
+That wasn't the word I was looking for.
 Replace Ethereum?

 Speaker 1: 00:22:23